-The Carolina Asia Center accepts applications from UNC-Chapel Hill faculty for conference travel grants.
-Up to $1,500 will be provided to successful applicants to present a paper on an Asia-related research topic at a conference.
+The Carolina Asia Center accepts applications from UNC-Chapel Hill faculty for conference travel or registration grants.
+Up to $1,000 will be provided to successful applicants to present a paper on an Asia-related research topic at a conference.
 The grant can be used to supplement the conference/research travel grant from the College or School where the faculty member has her/his appointment.
 Faculty in all schools and departments across campus are eligible to apply.
 This grant is supported with the Title VI grant from the Department of Education.

 Any UNC-CH faculty of any rank who teaches at least two courses or has a permanent appointment (fixed or tenure-track) is eligible to apply.

 To submit an application, send a 1-2 page proposal, your curriculum vitae, a proposed timeline and a budget to Kevin W. Fogg, firstname.lastname@example.org.

 Conference travel grant applications accepted on a rolling basis.